Evidence of Coulomb liquid phase in few-electron droplets: CONTROL OF MULTI-ELECTRON TRANSFER

 First, the two source quantum dots (QD) are initialised with the desired number of electrons, while the two detector QDs are left empty.
-The number of electrons in each QD is identified with the help of their respective loading map as shown in Fig.~\ref{fig:S1:loading_maps}a.
-This map is obtained by measuring the current change through the quantum point contact (QPC) coupled to the QD.
-This charge sensing method provides a very accurate count of the QD electrons, as illustrated in Fig.~\ref{fig:S1:loading_maps}b.
-Each pixel in the loading map represents the change in QPC current before and after a specific loading configuration controlled by the voltages $V_\text{R}$ and $V_\text{C}$ applied to the QD gates~\cite{takada2019sound}.
+The number of electrons in each QD is identified with the help of their respective loading map as shown in Fig.~\ref{figure_S1}a.
+This map is obtained by measuring the current change through the quantum point contact (QPC) coupled to the QD, in a reference configuration of the gate voltages.
+This charge sensing method provides a very accurate count of the QD electrons, as illustrated in Fig.~\ref{figure_S1}b.
+Each pixel in the loading map represents the change in QPC current after a specific loading process controlled by the voltages $V_\text{R}$ and $V_\text{C}$ applied to the reservoir gate (R) and channel gate (C) of the source QD \cite{takada2019sound}.

-The system is then configured to a holding state, in which the electrons remains trapped in the QDs until the SAW arrives.
-The yellow regions of the holding maps in Fig.~\ref{fig:S1:loading_maps}c,d represent the various sets of gate voltages for which the 3 electrons initially loaded in the source QD remains trapped.
+Then, the system is configured to a holding state, in which the loaded electrons remain trapped in the QDs until the SAW arrives.
+The yellow regions of the holding maps in Fig.~\ref{figure_S1}c,d represent the various sets of gate voltages for which the three electrons initially loaded in the source QD remain trapped.
+The holding configuration for SAW transport is when $V_\text{R}$ is around \SI{-1.2}{\volt}.

-These electrons are then transported by the SAW train in two distinct configurations: either in the same potential minimum, or in different potential minima.
+About one microsecond after the SAW is launched at the IDT, the SAW train reaches the source QDs and the prepared electrons are transported across the device by the piezoelectric potential of the wave.
+Using ultra-short RF pulses, we can precisely control the electron distribution within the SAW train, with either all electrons in the same potential minimum, or just a subset in the same minimum, or all in different minima.
+The two main configurations are detailed below.

-\subsubsection{Placing all electrons in the same SAW minimum}
+\subsection{Placing all electrons in the same SAW minimum}

 We discuss here the procedure for transporting all the electrons together in the same SAW minimum, thereby forming a single electron droplet.
-The sending process is configured independently for each source using a single detector.
-For this purpose, a large detuning $\Delta$ is applied to tilt the confinement potential of the central channel and direct all the electrons towards the selected detector.
+The sending process is configured independently for each source using a single detector (D1 for S1 and D2 for S2).
+For this purpose, a large detuning voltage $\Delta$ is applied to the side gates to tilt the confinement potential of the central channel and direct all the electrons towards the selected detector.

+Figure~\ref{figure_S2}a and \ref{figure_S2}b show the sending and catching maps of the source and detector QDs, when the SAW is not launched.
+Note that the graph axis correspond to the gate voltages of the \textit{source} QD in both maps.
+These maps show that no electron is transferred, as expected in absence of SAW.